robenkleene/design-references/after-effects/after-effects-compositions.md

 # After Effects Compositions

+## Tips

-To create a composition from an asset, first import that asset by dragging it to the Project panel, then right-click the asset and select "New Comp From Selection".
+- To create a composition from an asset, first import that asset by dragging it to the Project panel, then right-click the asset and select "New Comp From Selection".
+- The checker box icon at the bottom of the viewport toggles the visibility of the composition's background.

 ## Resizing